If you or someone you care about is in crisis, text or call 988 or explore other crisis services for 24/7 help

 The General Anxiety Disorder-7, or GAD-7, is a quick, seven-question screening tool used by health professionals to screen for generalized anxiety disorder (GAD).
 You can also use it as a self-assessment.
 It only takes about one or two minutes and gives you a score ranging from low to high anxiety.

 The GAD-7 can help you better understand your feelings, but only a qualified professional can provide an official diagnosis.
 The results may help you decide whether to seek support from a mental health professional, such as a therapist or psychiatrist.
-You might also explore other strategies for managing anxiety.
+You might also explore other strategies for managing anxiety on your own.

 The GAD-7 was created in 2006 by a group of mental health experts who wanted a simple, effective way to screen for generalized anxiety disorder.
 These professionals created the GAD-7 in two phases:

-Selecting the criteria to measure from the DSM (Diagnostic and Statistical Manual of Mental Disorders), which outlines the main symptoms of mental health conditions
+First, they selected the criteria to measure from the DSM (Diagnostic and Statistical Manual of Mental Disorders), which outlines the main symptoms of mental health conditions.
+Then they tested the reliability of the assessment through various methods to make sure it actually worked.

 These professionals narrowed it down to seven of the most common signs of anxiety, down from 13 items.
-Today, it is one of the most widely used tools for checking in on anxiety symptoms.
+Today, it's one of the most widely used tools to check for symptoms of anxiety.

 Yes!
 Research shows that the GAD-7 is a reliable and trusted tool for checking for generalized anxiety disorder.
 It has been tested and used by healthcare providers and mental health professionals around the world.

-The assessment has a sensitivity of 89%, which means it’s good at finding people who are actually dealing with anxiety.
-It also has a specificity of 82%, meaning it doesn’t give too many false alarms.
-In other words, it does a great job of identifying people who may need support without overestimating the problem.
+The assessment has a sensitivity of 89%, meaning it's good at finding people who are actually experiencing anxiety.
+It also has a specificity of 82%, which means it doesn't report too many false alarms.
+In other words, it is very good at recognizing those who might need help without overestimating the problem.

-If any of that sounds familiar, the GAD-7 anxiety questionnaire could be a helpful first step.
-It’s quick, easy, and designed to give you a clearer picture of how you’ve been feeling over the past two weeks so you can take the next step toward feeling better.
+Sound familiar?
+The GAD-7 anxiety questionnaire could be a helpful first step.
+It's quick, easy, and designed to give you a clearer picture of how you've been feeling over the past two weeks so that you can take the next step toward feeling better.

-Congratulations on completing the quiz!
 It can be tough to assess your feelings, so taking this first step is important.
-Your experience is valid, and paying attention to your feelings and difficult emotions is key to understanding what’s going on with your mental health.
-This self-assessment is a valuable tool for gaining clarity without feeling like you have to dive headfirst into therapy.
+Your experience is valid, and paying attention to your feelings and difficult emotions is key to understanding what's going on with your mental health.
+This self-assessment is a valuable tool for gaining clarity without feeling the need to dive headfirst into therapy.

 Physical.
 You may experience tiredness, nausea, dizziness, or trouble sleeping.

 Mental.
-Your thoughts might race, or you might get stuck on worst-case scenarios.
+Your thoughts won't stop racing, or you replay worst-case scenarios.

 Emotional.
-You could feel overwhelmed, panicked, irritable, or constantly on edge.
+You might feel overwhelmed, panicked, irritable, or constantly on edge.

 Social.
-You might fear or avoid spending time with others or in group settings because you may worry about saying the wrong thing or having negative interactions.
+You might avoid spending time with others because you may worry about saying something stupid or overanalyzing the conversation three days afterward.

 Noticing how anxiety appears in your life is a key first step.
 This awareness helps you understand and manage its effects.
-You can seek professional help, like in-person or online therapy, or practice self-care through meditation and breathing exercises.
-You could also use other tools like grounding skills to better manage mental health conditions, such as social anxiety disorder or panic disorder.
+You can seek professional help, such as in-person or online therapy, or practice self-care through meditation and breathing exercises.
+Other tools you may use could be grounding skills to better manage mental health conditions, such as social anxiety disorder or panic disorder.

-After completing the anxiety quiz, the next step is to reflect on your results and decide what feels right for you.
-You might be questioning, “do I need therapy?”
-If your score suggests high anxiety, consider seeking support from a mental health professional to explore counseling services or therapy options, such as talk therapy or cognitive behavioral therapy.
+After you take the anxiety quiz, give yourself a minute and sit with whatever number you got.
+Take time to reflect on your results and decide what feels right for you.
+If your score suggests higher levels of anxiety, you may want to see a mental health professional to explore counseling services or other therapy options, such as talk therapy, cognitive behavioral therapy, or something else entirely.
+There is no one-size-fits-all approach here.

 Read our guide on how to navigate anxiety